sagemath/trac_to_gh/Issue 106.md

 # Issue 106: maple (etc?) tab completion -- asking for a list of all completions gives a bad error message if maple isn't installed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/106

 Original creator: was